X&Y: Music

 "Fix You" features an organ and piano sound.
 The song starts with a hushed electronic organ ballad, including Martin's falsetto.
 The song then builds with both an acoustic guitar and piano sound.
 The sound then shifts with a plaintive three-note guitar line, ringing through a bringing rhythm upbeat tempo.
 Its instrumentation is varied with the sound of church-style organs hovering throughout the background, piano notes, acoustic and electric guitar riffs, drums, bass guitar, and a singalong chorus.
 "The Hardest Part" features a faster piano ballad sound, and starts with a repeating two-note piano riff, and features an instrumentation of a singsong guitar.
 It is mid-tempo, with a laid back, steady rhythm.
 The track ends with the band playing some repeated riffs as it fades out.
 "Speed of Sound" is musically centered around an ornate keyboard riff and features a busy chorus, during which the song builds into a huge drum beat surrounded by synthesized sounds.
 The song is upbeat, with a driving bassline and echoing, distorted guitar riffs being heard throughout.
+Kevin Devine from Hybrid Magazine wrote that Buckland's "gleaming guitar sound gives X&Y a euphonic radiance", and thematically, the album contains a "running thread of importance of trying, as well as the need for basic communication amongst the cacophony of confusion in the world".